solid/solidcommunity.net/README.md

 * sell the services of solidcommunity.net unless specifically authorized to do so;
 * harass or abuse solidcommunity.net system operators, representatives or agents performing services on behalf of the Solid Project;
-* violate the privacy or infringe the rights of others;
+* violate the privacy or infringe the rights of others.
-* Use solidcommunity.net to violate any law or regulation.

 In the event that any user abuses or misuses the system, assists anyone else to abuse or misuse the system, or monopolizes an unfair proportion of available